Robin Hood: Nice shooting, Ahchoo.

 - In Trinity Blood, Father Tres once frees Abel this way when the latter is tied to a chair.

 - In the 3rd volume of the comic book series De cape et de crocs, a villain shoots the rope the good guy is hanging from, effectively sending him into the shark infested ocean.
 When congratulated on his skills, he answers "Well, I was aiming for his head..."

 - Red Arrow does this (from horseback) to save Green Lantern's life when they are trapped in the Old West and Green Lantern is about to be lynched in Justice League of America 80 Page Giant.

 - Arrowette does this in the Young Justice 80 Page Giant.

-- Malcolm Lightbourne shots himself free of a snare in Ruse #4.
+- Malcolm Lightbourne shots himself free of a snare in Ruse #4 (the Marvel revival version).